lastrust/erc721-minting-boilerplate/vue/README.md

 Please access to [Bunzz](https://app.bunzz.dev).
 And pease refer to [this video]() to create a DApp project and deploy smart contract.

-For this application, you need to deploy "NFT (IPFS Mitable)" smart contract at a minimum.
+For this application, you need to deploy "NFT (IPFS Mintable)" smart contract at a minimum.

 ### 3. Get DApp ID and API Key